Matt Gribble: Miami Palmetto Senior High swimming

-He graduated Florida's Miami Palmetto Senior High School, around 1980 and was an outstanding member of their swim team.
-As an upperclassman competing for Miami Palmetto High at the Florida State Championships in May, 1980, he won the 100-yard butterfly event in 49.25, and the 100-yard freestyle in 46.01, though Miami Palmetto placed eighth in the meet.
+He graduated Florida's Miami Palmetto Senior High School, in 1980 and was an outstanding member of their swim team.
+As an upperclassman competing for Miami Palmetto High at the Florida State Championships in May, 1980, he won the 100-yard butterfly event in 49.25, and the 100-yard freestyle in 46.01, in back to back events with little rest though Miami Palmetto placed eighth in the meet.

 In April 1979, though not a leader in statewide competition, the Miami Palmetto boys team was rated first in Florida's Dade County with an undefeated 14–0 record, and Gribble was on the Dade County Honor roll with a first place 1:57.9 in the 200 individual medley, a first place 51.88 in the 100 butterfly, and a second in the 100 backstroke with a 56.5.
 Gribble also played water polo for Miami Palmetto and was recognized for his performance in mid-October 1979.

 In his Senior year at Miami Palmetto, in April 1980, Gribble came in third in the 100-meter butterfly at the U.S. Nationals, and gained considerable recognition.
 Then, in the Olympic trials in July 1980, he came in second in the event to University of Texas swimmer William Paulus, suddenly placing Gribble in the national spotlight.